stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 ```shell
 aws eks update-kubeconfig --name your-eks-cluster-name
 ```

+You can now access your cluster with any Kubernetes tools that read your context configuration, such as [kubectl](https://kubernetes.io/docs/reference/kubectl/), [k9s](https://k9scli.io/) and Helmfile.

 To set this cluster as the default context for your Kubernetes tools, run this command: